FrontEndFoxes/curriculum/workshop/mini3.md

 ![rainbows unicorns](./images/rainbows_unicorns.gif)

 It's really interesting to build Vue.js apps for mobile devices in the NativeScript playground.
 Now that you know how, what else can you build?
+Could you extend this app to create different lighting modes?